 Seeing the issues

-We want to wow our customers, and we thought the design of our Editor didn’t quite do that.
+We want to wow our customers, and we thought the design of our studio didn’t quite do that.
 We want the experience for our users to be consistent, and we believe that visual perception is a key factor in making a product feel memorable and reliable.
-We want to create an easy to use Editor that our customers love using.
+We want to create an easy-to-use studio that our customers love using.

 Setting the goals

-We wanted to redesign the Frontastic Editor so it looked more mature but at the same time, we wanted to fix some usability issues.
+We wanted to redesign the Frontastic studio so it looked more mature but at the same time, we wanted to fix some usability issues.
 And we wanted to do it quickly.
-We knew we didn’t have the time within our Development team to be able to work on all the problems straight away, so we put two Developers on the project, along with our Lead UX Designer, and our Product Lead.
+We knew we didn’t have the time within our development team to be able to work on all the problems straight away, so we put 2 developers on the project, along with our Lead UX Designer, and our Product Lead.
 Together, they set the scope for the project and how we could release it in a meaningful but quick way.

 Phasing the rollouts